Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \subsection{Melys morphisms}

-As for $\dd$-modules, one would like to use morphisms between varieties in order to construct (or deconstruct) and study holonomic modules.
-Unfortunately, it is clear that one cannot expect pull-back or push-forward of modules for Cherednik algebras to exist for arbitrary $W$-equivariant morphisms.
+As for $\dd$-modules, one would like to use morphisms between varieties in order to construct and study holonomic modules.
+Unfortunately, it is clear that one cannot expect pull-back or push-forward of modules for Cherednik algebras to exist for arbitrary $W$-equivariant morphisms; see \Cref{rem:nopullbackmelys}.
 In order to give a sufficient condition for existence, we first recall how the algebras $\sH_{\omega,\bc}(X,W)$ are parametrized.
 We begin by choosing a twist $\omega \in \mathbb{H}^2(X,\Omega_X^{1,2})^W$, just as in the usual construction of the ring of twisted differential operators.
-Then a pair $(s,Z)$ is said to be a \textit{reflection} if $s \in W$ and $Z$ is a connected component of the fixed point set $X^s$ having codimension one in $X$.
-The group $W$ acts on the set $\mc{S}(X)$ of all such pairs and we choose $\bc \colon \mc{S}(X) \to \C$, a function constant on $W$-orbits.
+Here $\Omega_X^{1,2}$ is a truncation of the de Rham complex, described in \Cref{sec:truncatedeRham}.
+In the introduction, \textit{we assume $\omega$ is Zariski locally trivial.} A pair $(w,Z)$ is said to be a \textit{reflection} if $w \in W$ and $Z$ is a connected component of the fixed point set $X^w$ having codimension one in $X$.
+The group $W$ acts on the set $\mc{S}(X)$ of all such pairs and we choose $\bc \colon \mc{S}(X) \to \kk$, a function constant on $W$-orbits.